Electrical Power and Controls for Engineers, Techs and Managers

 - Do you, as an engineer, manager, or technician, feel that your knowledge and understanding of the difference between AC and DC power is inadequate or insufficient, then you must not miss this seminar

 - Do you, as an engineer, manager, or technician, feel that your knowledge and understanding of controls theory, electrical/electronic control systems, PLC’s and DCS systems is inadequate or insufficient, then you must not miss this seminar

 - How often do you get a chance to attend a workshop, course, or a seminar that is presented by the author of the book on relevant subject matter - on-line, live, or face-to-face?
 In this seminar, you will have the opportunity to interact and learn from Bobby Rauf, the author of the text, titled, “Electrical Engineering for Non-Electrical Engineers.”

 - As an engineer, technician or manager have you ever found the concept of power factor, horsepower, apparent power, reactive power, real power, three-phase versus single phase elusive and hard to comprehend?
 Then, this seminar will present an excellent opportunity to remedy that.

 - How often do you get an opportunity to understand abstract and complex electrical concepts through relatively simple analogies and explanation?
 This seminar will provide you that invaluable opportunity.

-- Some workshops and seminars end up being monotonous monologues from the presenter to the audience.
+- Some workshops and courses end up being monotonous monologues from the presenter to the audience.
 Not this one.
 In this seminar, you will get an opportunity to exercise the skills and concepts through classwork and engage the instructor in discussions.